shanguanma/fairseq_speechtext/install_cuda_cudnn_without_sudo/README.md

 tar xvf cudnn-linux-x86_64-8.9.1.23_cuda11-archive.tar.xz --strip-components=1 -C /home/maduo/installed/cuda-11.8.0

-You can save the following code to activate-cuda-11.8.sh export CUDA_HOME=/home/maduo/installed/cuda-11.8.0 export PATH=$CUDA_HOME/bin:$PATH export LD_LIBRARY_PATH=$CUDA_HOME/lib64:$LD_LIBRARY_PATH
+Note that we have to set the following environment variables after installing CUDA 11.8.
+You can save the following code to activate-cuda-11.8.sh and use source activate-cuda-11.8.sh if you want to activate CUDA 11.8.

+export CUDA_HOME=/home/maduo/installed/cuda-11.8.0
+export PATH=$CUDA_HOME/bin:$PATH
+export LD_LIBRARY_PATH=$CUDA_HOME/lib64:$LD_LIBRARY_PATH